quinl148/Liga_Arg_2024/README.md

-# Liga_Arg_2024
+# Liga Argentina Football Season 2024 Dataset

-Data from 2024 Liga Argentina soccer season
+This is a dataset created from scraped data from https://fbref.com/en/comps/21/2024/schedule/2024-Liga-Profesional-Argentina-Scores-and-Fixtures.